 Geographic Information Systems (GIS)

-Geographic Information Systems (GIS) – This division provides data and analysis services to City Departments and Authorities.
-GIS data is provided to internal and external users in an easy-to-use interface through the creation and maintenance of Interactive Web Applications.
-The GIS team incorporates Open Data into divisional workflow for better sharing and more standardized data use by all.
-This division collaborates with outside agencies to establish critical authoritative data with a focus on greater accuracy.
+Provides data and analysis services to City Departments and Authorities, and works collaboratively to improve internal and external Interactive Web Applications.
+It incorporates Open Data into divisional workflow for better sharing and more standardized data use by all.
+Key responsibilities include addressing, as well as development and application of improved tools for 2- and 3-D mapping and analysis.
+This division collaborates with outside agencies to establish critical authoritative data with a focus on greater accuracy for the 2020 Census.

-Public Art & Civic Design – This division promotes and ensures quality design of city-owned architecture, infrastructure, and landscape in order to create and enhance place-making by the inclusion of art and arts programming that reflect the city's history, diversity, and culture.
-The division performs three main functions: staffing of the City's Art Commission, conservation and maintenance of the City's collection of public artwork and memorials, and planning and implementation of new commissions of public art and arts programs on City property, citywide.
+Promotes and ensures high quality public art and civic design for on city-owned property, including architecture, visible infrastructure, and landscape, in order to sustain and enhance meaningful, memorable, and enjoyable experience.
+Develops and supports inclusion of art/programming that reflect the city's history, diversity, and culture.
+Key tasks: staffing City's Art Commission; conservation and maintenance of the City's collection of public artwork, monuments, and memorials, and planning and implementing new commissions of public art/programs.

-Zoning and Development Review – This division initiates and reviews all building permits—from fences to stadiums—for compliance with the City's Zoning Code.
+Reviews all permits for compliance with the City's Zoning Code.
 Staffs Planning Commission, Zoning Board of Adjustment, Contextual Design Advisory Panel, and Historic Review Commission.
-Functions of the division include proposing Zoning Code text amendments and map changes in order to adopt best management practices and regulations to promote high quality planning and development; as well as reviewing for and providing consultation to developers, residents, and City Council Offices on proposed text amendments, map changes, special planning districts, signage, and other land use and development activity.
+Functions include: proposing Zoning Code text amendments and map changes in order to adopt best management practices and regulations to promote high quality planning and development; reviewing for and providing consultation on a project basis, and working on proposed text amendments, map changes, special planning districts, signage, and other land use and development activity.
 In addition, the division processes lot subdivisions and consolidations, evaluates and processes Zoning Certificates for real estate closings and refinances, and reviews historic review applications.